LiuJiewenTT/FetchRPlayer/README.md

 - The following "Server side" and "Client side" only refer to the game but not this program.
 - The programs are **only required on servers**.
 Remote players don't need to do anything except setting the server address to connect to in their applications, for example, games.
 - **GNU GPL** license doesn't mean you have to publish your codes unless you include the codes in your product which is for publish and redistribute.
-So you have unlimited freedom to use this.
+So you have limitless freedom to use this.

 ### Server side